Church of the Good Shepherd - Anglican Parish of Lancaster - Saint John N.B.

 During this time the parish entered into an exploration of closer cooperation with our neighbouring St. George’s and St. Jude’s Anglican churches in the lower West Side.
 This began with the three parishes hiring Michael Caines as a full-time Youth Minister in 2003.
 Mike went on to ordained ministry, and now serves as the rector of the Church of the Resurrection in Grand Bay-Westfield.
 One of Mike’s “protégé” junior youth leaders, the Rev. Dan McMullen, served as the Youth Minister here until he went to study for ministry at Wycliffe College.
 He now serves as a Missional Priest in the Parishes of Upper Kennebecasis, Hampton, Upton and Bloomfied.

-In the meantime St. Jude’s and then St. George’s churches were closed as the parishes united and then evolved into the Westside Anglican Mission, with which the Church of the Good Shepherd has a close partnership.
+In the meantime St. Jude’s and then St. George’s churches were closed as the parishes united and then evolved into the Westside Anglican Mission, with which the Church of the Good Shepherd had a close partnership, until WAM closed Dec 31st, 2019.
 The restored Brass Eagle Lectern from St. Jude’s, and the stone Baptismal Font from St. George’s, now enhance worship in our church here.
 Many families from the former two sister churches have strengthened and enlivened our own life and ministry.